fwolfst/fwolfst.github.io/_posts/2016-04-18-dokku-on-ubuntu-vm-complete-rails.markdown

 With [dokku][dokku] a (and there are many others) project aims to build a thin but super-soft layer between the containers (if you don't know the difference yet: think of containers as if they were virtual machines for now) and your deployment-fu.

 These tools scratch itches of mine: deployment for me is less fun than doing other stuff with a computer.
 But slim tools usually are quite fun.
-And I heroku-style git-push-deployments can be really enjoyable.
+And heroku-style git-push-deployments can be really enjoyable.

 ## Aim

 * Set up a dokku guest that we can deploy a rails 4 app to.
 * Run this dokku guest on a server in the wild.
 * Let this dokku guest serve our app to the outside world.
+* Have it make use of letsencrypt.
+* Have a basic idea of how to backup your db and/or uploads.

 ### Requirements